jmward01/lmplay/README.md

 ## Code/idea attribution
 If you end up using any of the experiment ideas in this repo please attribute me and this repo.
 I would like to work on a more academic writeup of the ideas in here, but for now I am just getting things built and playing.
+Also, I would appreciate you contacting me and letting me know if my ideas made it into something.
+This isn't required, but it would be nice to see these ideas get implemented, especially in some of the big LLMs.

 ## Project structure
 ### lmp_trainer